lordnarendran/SentiVita-RS-1-Aetherion-/README.md

 The Llama File is also given which is named as Merged_Model.

 That’s it!
 If you follow these steps, Aetherion should launch smoothly.
 -- Make sure that you downloaded the dependencies in the virtual enviroment as well.
 They must not be downloaded generally in the system but rather in the virtual enviroment.
+The requirement.txt has been provided for you.